BingshuCV/WMD/README.md

 # WMD
 This is created for wearing mask detection.
-We have our paper "Hybrid Transfer Learning and Broad Learning System for Wearing Mask Detection In the COVID-19 Era" submitted to "IEEE Transactions on Instrumentation & Measurement".
+We have our paper "Hybrid Transfer Learning and Broad Learning System for Wearing Mask Detection In the COVID-19 Era" has been accepted by  "IEEE Transactions on Instrumentation & Measurement" with DOI 10.1109/TIM.2021.3069844.

 Dataset: